-This Friday, September 30, at 2 p.m.
-EDT, learn from leaders who have successfully navigated these pitfalls first-hand.
-Representatives from FoodCorps, Communities In Schools, College Possible and Community Wealth Partners will share actionable insights based on their lived experiences.
-Registration is still open!
+On September 30, 2016, we learned from leaders who successfully navigated these pitfalls first-hand.
+Representatives from FoodCorps, Communities In Schools, College Possible and Community Wealth Partners share actionable insights based on their lived experiences in the webinar recording below.

 As Director of Impact, Eva oversees program reporting systems and process evaluations, designs and implements student- and school-level outcome evaluations, manages external evaluation efforts, and advises on program development and design.

 As Executive Vice President of Network Impact and Operations, Gary oversees the provision of high quality nonprofit management and student support expertise to local and state Communities In Schools organizations to scale impact for schools and students.